codewithkhatri/Heroku-HelloWorld/README.md

 # Deploy an application to Heroku

-## Steps
+### Steps

-1. Clone this repo and create a new branch
+1. Clone the repo and create a new branch
 ```
 git clone https://github.com/jamiesonbates/heroku-hello-world
 cd heroku-hello-world
-npm install
 git checkout -b heroku
 ```
 *NOTE:* you should be in the project directory when deploying to Heroku.

 2. Create a "Heroku app" (replace USERNAME with your name)
 ```
-heroku apps:create USERNAME-trackify
+heroku apps:create USERNAME-heroku-hello-world
 ```

 *NOTE:* if you do not have a Heroku account, create one.
 If you have never deployed to Heroku from the command line before, you may have to sign in with your Heroku credentials.